Dual Diagnosis Treatment Tuscaloosa, AL

 Veterans Affairs Medical Center Comprehensive Op Substance Abuse

-Veterans Affairs Medical Center Comprehensive Op Substance Abuse is a dual-diagnosis treatment center in Tuscaloosa, Alabama that provides treatment for alcohol or drug addiction and mental health disorders that include post-traumatic stress disorder as well as antisocial personality disorder.
+Veterans Affairs Medical Center Comprehensive Op Substance Abuse is a dual-diagnosis treatment center in Tuscaloosa, AL that offers treatment services for mental health and substance abuse disorders that include major depressive disorder as well as binge eating.

 Address: 3701 Loop Road East, Tuscaloosa, AL 35404 in Tuscaloosa County